IDCubed/oms-docs/sources/tutorials/gps_demo.rst

 .. code:: bash

-   curl -i -H "Authorization: Bearer INSERT_TOKEN_HERE" https://HOST.DOMAIN.TLD/PDS/api/v1/location/
+   oms% curl -i -H "Authorization: Bearer INSERT_TOKEN_HERE" https://HOST.DOMAIN.TLD/PDS/api/v1/location/

 For each of these commands, you should see a JSON-formatted response with one or